earthcube/scheduler/docs/README.md

 The deployment can be developed locally.
 You can run jobs and materialize assets from the command line

-You can setup a services stack in docker to locally test, or use existing services.
+You can set up a services stack in docker to locally test, or use existing services.

-The production 'containers' dagster, gleaner, and nabu are built with a github action.
+The production 'containers' dagster, gleaner, and nabu are built with a GitHub action.
 You can also use  a makefile.

 This describes the local and container deployment
 We use portainer to manage our docker deployments.